Menu

 BFHES Virtual Teach-In

-The Black Family Homeschool Educators and Scholars (BFHES) teach-in connects Black home educators & homeschool researchers to discuss pivotal issues impacting Black homeschooling families.
+The Black Family Homeschool Educators and Scholars (BFHES) teach-in connects Black home educators virtually to build, share information and discuss ways to positively impact our children's learning journey.

 Black Homeschooling Matters

-Since 2020, we have had over 50 Black homeschooling parents, students, researchers and practitioners present during our virtual teach-ins.
+Since 2020, we have had over 100 teach-in sessions presented by Black homeschooling parents, students, researchers and practitioners during our virtual teach-ins.
+Below are many of the presenters during our annual teach-ins.